NinjaBearStudioTech/Documentation/Writerside/topics/inventory/equipment_system/inv_equipment_instances.md

 - **Actor**: For complex interactions, behaviors and multi-mesh representations.
 - **Mesh**: For simpler visual representation (static or skeletal mesh).
+- **Mutable**: You can use customizable objects to implement armor pieces and similar equipment types.

 The chosen type is defined per **Equipment State**, allowing different representations depending on the item's current usage.
 For example: a weapon might be an Actor, with a skeletal mesh and dedicated animation while equipped, but a simple